Carolyne Kauser-AbbottLambMain CourseProvencal RecipesTaste

 • Mince together the rosemary leaves, garlic, and lemon zest and transfer to a small bowl.

 • Make six ½-inch (1.25cm) deep slits in the lamb shoulder.
 Insert as much of the rosemary mixture as you can in each slit.
 Mix the remaining mixture with the olive oil and rub it over the lamb shoulder.
 Let the lamb sit at room temperature for 2 hours up to overnight.
-If leaving the lamb overnight, wrap and refrigerate it and remove it from the refrigerator at least 2 hours before grilling, so it is at room temperature.
+If leaving the lamb overnight, wrap and refrigerate it and remove it from the refrigerator at least 2 hours before grilling so it is at room temperature.

-• When the grill is hot, place the lamb shoulder in the centre, over the drip pan, sprinkle salt and a bit of freshly ground pepper over the shoulder, and close the grill making sure the air holes are open in the top and the body of the barbecue.
+• When the grill is hot, place the lamb shoulder in the centre over the drip pan.
+Sprinkle salt and a bit of freshly ground pepper over the shoulder, and close the grill, ensuring the air holes are open on the top and the body of the barbecue.
 Grill for 12 minutes until the shoulder is pale gold on the grill side.
-Turn the shoulder, season with salt and pepper and grill for another 12 minutes.
-Transfer the shoulder to the part of the grill over the coals, cover, and grill until the shoulder is deep golden, about 10 minutes.
-Turn and repeat.
-NOTE: The interior temperature of the lamb should now be about 150F (65.5C) which means it is medium and, to my way of thinking, perfectly cooked; if you like it rarer, brown it on just one side; if you like it more well done, adjust the initial cooking time in the centre of the grill accordingly.
+Turn the shoulder, season with salt and pepper, and grill for another 12 minutes.

 Keyword BBQ, Garlic, Lamb, Lamb Shoulder, Lemon, Rosemary